dae-cpp/dae-cpp/README.md

 Solution vector of vectors `x` and the corresponding vector of times `t` will be stored in `my_system.sol.x` and `my_system.sol.t`, respectively.

-The system is defined in the [Quick Start example](https://github.com/dae-cpp/dae-cpp/blob/master/examples/quick_start/quick_start.cpp).
+The entire source code is provided in the [Quick Start example](https://github.com/dae-cpp/dae-cpp/blob/master/examples/quick_start/quick_start.cpp).

 For more information, refer to the [Documentation](https://dae-cpp.github.io/).